 We are often developing new studies and looking for undergraduate research apprentices to participate for upper-level Psychology course credit.
 It is also possible to participate in independent projects.
 Students in the CogDev Lab come from a wide range of educational backgrounds and experiences.
 If you are interested in becoming an undergraduate research assistant with the CogDev Lab, please email Prof. Viegut at viegutaa@uwec.edu!

-Emilija is a 3rd year Psychology major with a minor in Family Studies and a certificate in Organizational Communication.
-She plans on on pursuing a PhD in Cognitive or Developmental Psychology post-grad.
+Emilija is a 4th year Psychology major with a minor in Family Studies and a certificate in Organizational Communication.
+After graduation, she plans on getting her PhD in Individual Differences and Evolutionary Psychology (IDEP) or Industrial Organization (IO) Psychology.
 Emilija works at the McIntyre Library as a Senior Student Assistant and is a student caller, raising funds for the University on behalf of the Foundation.
-She is a member of the Comprehensive Leadership Committee, where she helps to promote leadership activities to UWEC students.
+She was recently appointed as the new President of the UWEC Psychology Club.
 Outside of lab, she loves to play tennis and enjoys going to live music performances.
 She also enjoys traveling and learning new languages.

-Olivia is a 2nd year Neuroscience major with a minor in French and a certificate in Mental Health and Well Being.
+Olivia is a 3rd year Neuroscience major with a minor in French and a certificate in Mental Health and Well Being.
 She plans on going to medical school and becoming a child psychiatrist.
-Olivia is in the CogDev Lab as part of the Blugold Fellowship Program.
+Olivia is graduating this spring and plans to take a gap year working as an EMT, for which she got a certification for at CVTC this past summer.
 At UWEC she also participates in the Blugold Marching Band and Blugold Athletic Band, where she plays clarinet.
+In addition, Olivia is an SAA for BIOL 221 lab.
 Outside of lab, she likes to swim and go thrifting with friends.
 She also likes to read and watch movies.

-Zoe is a 2nd year student with a double major in Psychology and Organizational Communications and a certificate in Analytical Reasoning.
+Zoe is a 3rd year student with a double major in Psychology and Organizational Communications and a certificate in Analytical Reasoning.
 She plans on attending graduate school for Industrial Organizational Psychology.
-She is the Co-President of the Honors Student Council, the UWEC Concert Choir Treasurer, and the Research and Development Committee Chair for Campus Ambassadors.
-In addition to her academic endeavors, Zoe loves to sing in the UWEC concert choir and working for the UWEC social media team.
+She is the Co-President of the Honors Student Council, the UWEC Concert Choir Vice President, and the Secretary for Campus Ambassadors.
+In addition to her academic endeavors, Zoe loves to sing in the UWEC concert choir, work with the UWEC Cosby Honors College, help student engagement in the Communications and Journalism Department, and gather content for the UWEC social media team.
 In her free time, she likes to explore the wonderful Eau Claire community with her friends.

 During the 2024-2025 academic year, CogDevLab members worked on the following: